dimitriospantazis/socialvision_GPT_annotations/README.md

 2. **Prompt Generation and Inference**: For each video, specific prompts are sent to the GPT model, designed to gather responses about social interactions and spatial context.
 3. **Result Compilation**: Each annotation, including confidence scores, is compiled into a structured format, allowing for efficient data analysis and filtering.
 4. **Output Storage**: The annotated results are saved in a CSV file for further analysis, enabling insights into social interactions across the Moments in Time dataset.

+### Implementation
+The code supports both synchronous requests (annotate_videos.py) and asynchronous requests (annotate_videos_batch.py) using the OpenAI Batch API that has a lower cost.

 ### Benefits
 This project provides an efficient way to analyze and categorize social interactions in videos, leveraging powerful language models to understand nuanced human behaviors and environmental settings.
 The outputs can serve as a foundation for more extensive research or applications in social dynamics, multimedia analysis, and computer vision.